The variant is stripped.

 The genome is not.

-Australian Genomics, Garvan Institute, and the research partners pitching you consortium access all want the same thing: VCF and BAM files that are genuinely safe to share.
+Genomics consortiums, research institutes, and the partners pitching you consortium access all want the same thing: VCF and BAM files that are genuinely safe to share.
 The problem is that genomic data is inherently re-identifiable.
 Removing the sample ID reduces risk - it does not eliminate it.
-GenomeIQ applies population-level k-anonymity enforcement, singleton suppression, and pedigree de-linking before any file moves outside your sequencing environment.
+GenomeIQ™ applies population-level population-level enforcement, rare-variant suppression, and family-link de-linking before any file moves outside your sequencing environment.

 Everything you are currently doing to satisfy your HREC - and hoping is enough.